WebMole/crawler-benchmark/ReadMe.md

 ## Usage

-First, clone the repository, cd to the directory and install dependencies using pip (provided with python)
+First, clone the repository, `cd` into the directory and install dependencies using pip (provided with python)

     pip install -r requirements.txt